microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 staffing allocation for maximum efficiency.

 - Conversation Summarization and Key Phrase Extraction: Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
-- Batch speech-to-text using Azure Speech: Transcribe large amounts of audio files asynchronously including speaker diarizationand is typically used in post-call analytics scenarios.
-Diarizationis the process of recognizing and separating speakers in mono channel audio data.
+- Batch speech-to-text using Azure Speech: Transcribe large amounts of audio files asynchronously including speaker diarization and is typically used in post-call analytics scenarios.
+Diarizations the process of recognizing and separating speakers in mono channel audio data.
 - Sensitive information extraction and redaction: Identify, categorize, and redact sensitive information in conversation transcription.
 - Sentiment analysis and opinion mining: Analyze transcriptions and associate positive, neutral, or negative sentiment at the utterance and conversation-level.

-**Below are image stills from the accelerator.**\
+**Below is an image still from the accelerator.**\
 \
 ![image](/images/readMe/image2.png)